 While this garden planner is very easy to use and may work great for what you're after so you don't have to draw out the plan yourself, there is one thing I found very limiting about it.

 Printing your garden plan off doesn't include anything but the image of the garden you've built.
-There is no useful planting information or measurements included like there are with the planner from Gardeners.com.
-This means there isn't much useful information from a printout except the image of the garden.
+There is no useful planting information or measurements included as there are with the planner from Gardeners.com.
+This means there isn't much useful information from a printout except for the image of the garden.

 06 of 07

 Marshalls Garden Visualiser does just what you'd expect a free garden planner to do — it lets you visualize your garden in 3D space, much like a video game.
 While building your garden, you can move around in it as if you were actually there, which really helps you understand how it will look in real life.

 This online garden planner lets you specify exactly how large you want your garden to be, and you can even customize the shape of the ground to make it exactly how you plan on building it.